Prompt-Based Length Controlled Generation with Reinforcement Learning: Method

 \subsection{Standard Prompt Extractor}

-As above discussed, to get standard control prompts for applying rule-based reward model to score the generated sequences in RL and sample filtering, we introduce a standard prompt extractor.
-It takes a user utterance as input, and outputs the standard control prompt if exists.
-This standard prompt consists of a basic description of what length constraint should be satisfied, as in Figure~\ref{Fig:2}.
-The prompt extractor can be either a generative model such as GPTs, or discriminative models such as BERT.
-We separately introduce these two types of prompt extractors as following.

-The prompt extractor can be a \textbf{generative model}, in which case the extractor is trained directly to generate the full standard control prompt as is shown by Figure~\ref{Fig:2} (left).
+As above discussed, to get SCPs for applying rule-based reward model to score the generated sequences in RL and sample filtering, we introduce standard prompt extractor (SPE).
+It takes a user utterance as input, and outputs the SCP if exists.
+This standard prompt consists of a basic description of what length constraint should be satisfied.
+As is shown in Figure~\ref{Fig:2}, the prompt extractor can be a \textbf{generative model} such as GPT, in which case the extractor is trained directly to generate the full SCP as is shown by Figure~\ref{Fig:2} (left).
 The final control signal can be parsed into $L_t$, $L_U$ and $L_L$ as in Table~\ref{tab:1}.
-We can also use a \textbf{discriminative model} as the prompt extractor, in which case it is required to predict the type of standard control prompt and the target numbers involved, as is shown in Figure~\ref{Fig:2} (right).
+We can also use a \textbf{discriminative model} such as BERT, as the prompt extractor, in which case it is required to predict the type of SCP and the target numbers involved, as is shown in Figure~\ref{Fig:2} (right).
 In this case, we prepend three \texttt{[CLS]} tokens at the beginning of the input.
 Three linear projection layers with different output sizes (i.e., number of types of control instruction, number of possible minimum values, number of possible maximum value) map the three top vectors of \texttt{[CLS]} tokens to fill in the type, minimum value and maximum value of a standard prompt template.
-Therefore, we have three classification targets based on the three top vectors for predicting the ground truth of standard control prompt.
+Therefore, we have three classification targets based on the three top vectors for predicting the ground truth of SCP.
+Also, we can just use the minimum and maximum target values without type information, where two \texttt{[CLS]} tokens and corresponding linear projections are needed.